pszujewski/ostep/ostep-homework/threads-locks-usage/README.md

 ```

 I have to reduce the number of threads created (and counting) to 3 in order to not get this error.

+UPDATE

+I actually had a bug in the counter that was leading to the above error messages.
+After resolving the bug, I'm able to run the counter with many threads (i.e over 100), and I'm not noticing any performance hits.

+`./linked-list.c` is a thread safe albeit "inefficient" linked list implementation.
+To confirm it is thread safe, remove the locking code and the assertions will then fail since there are now race conditions between the threads updating the same global values.
+The program implements a single global lock for the list.